Salt Efflorescence & its Effects on Damp Meters

 • Plaster

-How Problematic is Salt Efflorescence?
+How Problematic is Efflorescence?

 In the sense of, “is efflorescence harmful to human health?” not really.
 Touching the substance will not hurt a person.

-However, salt efflorescence affects both the aesthetics and structural integrity of buildings.
+However, efflorescence affects both the aesthetics and structural integrity of buildings.
 The white powdery streaks created by this process make surfaces appear stained or discolored, detracting from the overall appearance of a building's facade.
-In addition to its unattractive appearance, salt efflorescence can adversely affect mortar joints and brickwork by weakening them as salts accumulate in these areas over time.
+In addition to its unattractive appearance, efflorescence can adversely affect mortar joints and brickwork by weakening them as salts accumulate in these areas over time.

-Salt Efflorescence's Effects on Damp Meters
+Efflorescence's Impacts on Damp Meters

-Salt efflorescence can have a significant effect on the accuracy of moisture meters.
+Efflorescence can have a significant effect on the accuracy of moisture meters.

 When salt efflorescence is present in these materials, it can skew the readings of a pin-type damp meter.
 As salts accumulate in a material's surface, they attract water molecules from the surrounding environment.
 Not only does this increase a material’s water retention, but it also makes water molecules present more conductive.